Air gun: Legislation

 While in some countries air guns are not subject to any specific regulation, in most, there are laws which differ widely.
 Each jurisdiction has its definition of an air gun.
 Regulations may vary for weapons of different bore, muzzle energy, velocity, or ammunition material.
 Guns designed to fire metal pellets are often more tightly controlled than airsoft weapons.
 There may be a minimum age for possession, and sales of both air guns and ammunition may be restricted.
 Some areas require permits and background checks similar to those required for propellant type firearms.

 Safety and misuse

 While historical air guns have been made specifically for warfare, modern air guns can also be deadly.
 In medical literature, modern air guns have been noted as a cause of death.
 This has been the case for guns of caliber .177 and .22 that are within the legal muzzle energy of air guns in the United Kingdom.

+For reason of safety and security a rule of use of the safety flag has been strictly mentioned by ISSF for the 10m air pistol and rifle shooting sports events.